K18 vs Olaplex: which cult hair-repair treatment reigns supreme?

 Two treatments are battling it out for the hair repair spotlight: K18 vs Olaplex.
 Both work in a different way to most haircare (more on that later) and both have garnered quite the fanfare.
 But which reigns supreme?
 We put the hair heroes head-to-head to find out.

 A decade ago, every single one of the best hair masks and the best scalp treatments focused on treating the outside layers of the hair cuticle only.
-Then, in 2014, along came Olaplex—a revolutionary bond-building treatment that works from the inside out to repair damage and strengthen strands.
+Then, in 2014, along came Olaplex—a revolutionary bond builder for hair that works from the inside out to repair damage and strengthen strands.
 It soon became a staple at every major salon with stylists, beauty editors, and A-listers alike waxing lyrical about its mane-changing results.

 K18 vs Olaplex: Which treatment is best?